 Caffeine is a stimulant.
 For this reason, people may experience withdrawal symptoms if they do not have access to it.
-Caffeine withdrawal can trigger symptoms that overlap with those of depression and anxiety.
+Caffeine withdrawal can

 Caffeine only provides a temporary boost to the nervous system.
 As a result, people with depression may experience a more severe drop in their mood once the effects of the stimulant wear off.

 People with depression should only consume caffeine in moderation.